Honey and Health

 - Research from Waikato University says Manuka honey is active against a broad spectrum of bacteria & fungi.

 - Suitable as a complimentary therapy in conjunction with prescribed medication.

-YouTube has a lot of information as well but we cannot reference specific videos as it is constantly changing.
-But if you go to YouTube and make a search, you’ll find a lot to see.
-Try a search on some of these:
+Google and YouTube have a lot of information but we cannot reference specific videos as it is constantly changing.
+But if you go to Google or YouTube and make a search, you’ll find a lot to see.
+Try a search on:

 As you can imagine, a lot has been and is being written about Manuka honey.
-We have gathered a lot of information about honey and especially Manuka Honey in our Honey Library, including consumer information, scientific journals, etc.
+Please see our Honey Library for information about honey, especially Manuka Honey, consumer information, scientific journals, etc. Honey FAQ - Library

 This is one of the very best web sites to learn about honey and bees – History, health, recipes, etc. It’s all here.